Key takeaways:

 Sterling Office Cleaners is a sole proprietorship that provides general office cleaning services to clients in Tucson, Arizona.

-Operating from the owner, Jordan’s, fully equipped home office, Sterling Office Cleaners uses:
+Operating from the owner, Jordan’s, fully equipped home office, Sterling Office Cleaners offers:

 Sterling Office Cleaners is dedicated to providing a spotless and healthy environment for its clients while adhering to environmentally responsible practices.